itchyny/fillin/README.md

 message: {}
 {}
 ```
-Same problem occurs with redirect so please escape `>`.
+The same problem occurs with redirection so please escape `>`.
 ```sh
  $ fillin echo {{message}} \> /tmp/message
  $ # or